 Pageviews tracks how many actual page requests your site saw in the selected time period.
 Requests for specific image URLs or other scripts don’t count toward this number—only full page loads do.
 For password-protected pages, a visitor must enter the password to count as a pageview.

 Index Page pageviews

-Pageviews for an Index are counted in two different ways:
+Views to pages in an Index (version 7.0 only) are counted in two different ways:

-- Viewing a page accessed from the main Index Page counts as a view for the Index Page, not the individual page, in Analytics.
+- Viewing a sub-page accessed from the main Index Page counts as a view for the Index Page, not the individual sub-page.

-- Viewing a page directly from its unique URL counts as a view for the individual page, not the Index, in Analytics.
+- Viewing a sub-page directly from its unique URL counts as a view for the individual sub-page, not the Index.

 If you'd like to get more views on a certain page, adjust the way that you share your Index Page.